 How to Cancel a Winning Auction Bid

-While they will be disappointed, most sellers will honor the request and move on.
+If you bid by mistake and actually won the item, the steps are different.
+Contact your seller through the eBay messaging system and explain that you want to cancel the sale.
+While sellers will be disappointed, most will honor the request and move on.
 Sellers only get a strike against them when they cancel sales because of damaged or missing inventory. eBay sellers cannot force buyers to pay, so if the seller makes any threatening or harassing statements, report them to eBay Customer Service.

 How to Cancel a Winning Best Offer